Uroogla/S3AP/README.md

 - `clearSpyroGameState` Resync your save file's received items with the server.
 This may result in duplicate filler items.
 If playing on a new save file, you will still need to get to the end of each level and defeat the bosses to progress in the game.
+- `useQuietHints` Suppresses hints for found locations to make the client easier to read.
+On by default.
+- `useVerboseHints` Include found locations in hint lists.
+Due to Archipelago Server limitations, only applies to hints requested after this change.

 ## Known Issues

-- Companionsanity and Moneybagssanity can result in softlocks in a few places.
-In general, go to each companion as soon as you acquire the unlock item, and be sure to speak to Bianca at the start of each world as quickly as possible.
+- Companionsanity and Moneybagssanity can very rarely result in softlocks in a few places.
-- Closing and reopening the client clears the hint list.
-- Failing to connect to the Archipelago server crashes the client.
-- Zoe hints that the player skips may be awarded for free in later levels.